sonnets-project/event-driven-node-demo/readme.md

 The driver has two related methods, defined in `driver.c`:

-- `void reg(unsigned key, int (*cb)(unsigned char*))`: Adds an entry to the driver map in element `key`, corresponding to the function pointer `cb` (short for call-back).
+- `void reg(const unsigned key, int (*const cb)(const unsigned char*))`: Adds an entry to the driver map in element `key`, corresponding to the function pointer `cb` (short for call-back).
 Overwrites if a function pointer is already defined for that key.

-- `int consume (int* out, struct Event* event)`: Reads the `instruction` field from an incoming event - if that corresponds to an entry in the driver map, then call that function passing the event payload as an argument.
+- `int consume (int* const out, const struct Event* event)`: Reads the `instruction` field from an incoming event - if that corresponds to an entry in the driver map, then call that function passing the event payload as an argument.
 The return value of that function is written to `out`, and `consume` itself returns 0.
 If the instruction field does not have a corresponding entry in the driver map, `consume` screams loudly and returns 1.

 To use this driver, one first registers callback functions with the driver.
 Once these functions have been registered, consumed events then call